KELISBU/CCFM/README.md

 pip install -e .
 ```

-You may need to install PyTorch manually to match your CUDA/CPU setup:
+You may need to install PyTorch manually to match your CUDA setup:
 <https://pytorch.org/get-started/>.
 A full pinned environment is also provided in
 [`environment.yml`](environment.yml) (`conda env create -f environment.yml`).